 Private employers covered by FLSA generally may not offer compensatory time off (comp time) instead of overtime pay.
 Comp time is a practice where employees are given paid time off from work for the equivalent amount of time worked beyond 40 hours.
 However, state and county employees can take comp time.
 But any comp time earned must be used within 180 days or it is lost.

 Who is Exempt from Federal Overtime Laws?

 The FLSA does not apply to employees of businesses with annual gross sales of less than $500,000.
 However, when an employee works in "interstate commerce" by handling credit cards or processing mail, the employee is covered by overtime provisions regardless of the size of the business.

 An employee's job can be considered exempt from federal overtime laws when the specific job duties and salary level meet all the requirements set by the U.S. Department of Labor.
 The following types of jobs are frequently exempt from federal overtime rules:

-> You have the right to be fully compensated for the hours you work, including overtime pay.
-If you're being denied overtime pay or have any other wage issue, help is available.
+You have the right to be fully compensated for the hours you work, including overtime pay.
+If you're being denied overtime pay or have any other wage issue, contact a skilled employment lawyer in Arizona.
 An experienced Arizona attorney can also help you recover lost wages and any damages caused by a denial of overtime pay.
-Get started today by receiving a free claim review to learn more about legal options.

-> Contact a qualified attorney.
+Contact a qualified attorney.